mikaelvesavuori/figmagic/readme.md

 [![Build Status](https://travis-ci.org/mikaelvesavuori/figmagic.svg?branch=master)](https://travis-ci.org/mikaelvesavuori/figmagic)
 [![DeepScan grade](https://deepscan.io/api/teams/6692/projects/8785/branches/111253/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=6692&pid=8785&bid=111253)

-Automate the generation of design tokens and specs from your Figma documents.
+Automate the generation of design tokens from your Figma documents.
 Inspired by [Salesforce Theo](https://github.com/salesforce-ux/theo).

 Extract design tokens from colors, typography (line heights, font sizes, font families), and spacing.
 A typical use case for the generated documents is to use the extracted values as a token base in CSS systems that support external values (such as Styled Components, other CSS-in-JS libraries, or Sass).